lowfatprophet/LFP-Web-Components/README.md

 Specify the root element inside which the component looks for headings and other elements to index.
 Accepts every kind of valid CSS selector.
 Defaults to `document`.

+**Note**: If you have concerns about the fact that this component is rendered at the client and does indeed not have any meaningful fallback in case things go awry, you can implement a fallback yourself.

+1. Consider this component to be a progressive enhancement by itself.
+If you are heavily dependent on the presence of your ToC on the page, you might want to render it server-side anyway.
+2. In case you still want to use the component: Simply add your barebones ToC inside the element.
+Once the component is hooked to the DOM, your placeholder gehts replaced with the component's logically connected contents.

 #### Styling

 This component is quite opiniated in its styling.
 By including the component's custom CSS you agree to a certain style that is easy to override but nonetheless sets a bit of style up.